Radial nerve in the middle third of the shoulder. Radial artery, veins and superficial branch of the radial nerve

 Diagnostics

-What tests are used to diagnose:
+What tests are used for diagnosis:

-Various functional tests to determine the sensitivity make it possible to differentiate ulnar neuropathy from radial and median nerve neuropathy.
+Various functional tests to determine sensitivity make it possible to differentiate ulnar neuropathy from radial and median nerve neuropathy.

 Treatment